-No head timer is going to say that the fourth-place time is faster than the winner; it’s going to be adjusted to either 11.2, 11.3 or 11.4 and no one will be the wiser.
+No head timer will say that the fourth-place time is faster than the winner; it’s going to be adjusted to either 11.2, 11.3, or 11.4, and no one will be the wiser.

-Where there are multiple times, the longer times (almost always those closer to reality) will be taken.
+There are multiple times, and the longer times (almost always those closer to reality) will be taken.

-The longer of two watches, the agreement of two or the middle time where there are three watches.
+The longer of two watches, the agreement of two or the middle is three watches.

 More watches make for better timing IF there are more good hand timers.

-But the best use of a small number of hand timers where there aren’t enough to get three watches on each place is to pair a good timer with a bad timer, thereby overcoming the effect of the bad timers.
+But the best use of a small number of hand timers where there aren’t enough to get three watches on each place is to pair a good timer with a bad timer, thereby overcoming the bad timers’ effect.

-It becomes critical to get those times right, so ahead timer might shift the best timers to taking 3rd and 4th places during the heats.
-Then move them back to first, second and down the line for the final.
+It becomes critical to get those times right, so ahead timer might shift the best timers to 3rd and 4th places during the heats.
+Then move them back to first, second, and down the line for the final.